One8 Foundation

 • Pilot exemplars demonstrating possibilities

-• Scale proven programs with established results
+• Scale proven programmes with established results

 • Develop leader capacity for dramatic impact